-Students should have gained a Level 2 in Marine Construction, Systems Engineering and Maintenance with at least 3 GCSEs at grades A-C. Other requirements include relevant functional skills / entry with Level 3 in either Engineering or Construction with merit.
+Students should have gained a level 2 in Marine Construction, Systems Engineering and Maintenance with at least 3 GCSEs at grades A-C with a relevant functional skill / entry with level 3 in either Engineering or Construction with merit.

 How will I be assessed?